-- Alcohol: Nearly half of students who drink in college report having engaged in binge-drinking.
+- Alcohol: Nearly half of the students who drink in college report having engaged in binge drinking.
 Binge drinking refers to drinking at least four (for women) or five (for men) drinks within a two-hour period.

 - Prescription Opioids: About 2.7 percent of college students reported misusing opioids in 2018.
 This is down from 5.4 percent in 2013 and excludes heroin misuse.

 - Other Prescription Drugs: About 11.1 percent of college students reported misusing Adderall in 2018.

 - Cocaine: A quarter-million adults aged 18 to 24 had a cocaine use disorder in 2019.
 Over 475,000 tried cocaine for the first time, according to a national drug use survey.

 - Methamphetamine (meth): In a study of nearly 20,000 college students by Ohio State University, about 6 percent of students reported using meth.

 - Marijuana: About 43 percent of college-aged adults report using marijuana.
 Two million college-aged adults (18 to 25) met the criteria for marijuana use disorder in 2019.